SST-CTF/writeups/Juniors CTF/Voting!!!/README.md

 closeWebPage("Login page")
 end repeat
 ```
 In another tab I setup an [autoclicking bot](http://www.murgaa.com/auto-clicker-mac/) pointed at our user profile.
 After about five minutes of AFK we had collected about 250 points.
-Logging into the user profile gave us the flag: **:(**
+Logging into the user profile gave us the flag

+Flag: RAINBOWPUKE